qiang5love1314/qiang5love1314.github.io/_pages/about.md

 layout: default
 title: news
 news:
+- "2026.6: Our team has recently been awarded 1 national-level and 3 Beijing municipal-level College Students’ Innovation and Entrepreneurship Training Program projects.
+And two supervised students received university-level Outstanding Undergraduate Thesis and Outstanding Master’s Thesis awards, respectively."
 - "2026.6: 🎉🎉 Good news!
 A paper has been accepted by IEEE IoTJ."
 - "2026.5: 🎉🎉 Good news!
 A paper has been accepted by BCRA (CCF B)."
 - "2026.4: 🎉🎉 Good news!
 A paper has been accepted by IEEE IWQoS (CCF B)."